Skycoder42/QtBackgroundProcess/TestApp/testing.md

 #### Terminal 4
 ##### After Command
 ```
-[Warning]  QBackgroundProcess: Master is already running.
+[Warning]  QtBackgroundProcess: Master is already running.
 Start arguments will be passed to it as is
 [2016-12-10T15:08:04 Debug]    received new command: ("start", "Test", "4") and options: ()
 ```

 ##### Completely
 ```
-[Warning]  QBackgroundProcess: Master is already running.
+[Warning]  QtBackgroundProcess: Master is already running.
 Start arguments will be passed to it as is
 [2016-12-10T15:08:04 Debug]    received new command: ("start", "Test", "4") and options: ()
 [2016-12-10T15:08:10 Debug]    received new command: ("Test5") and options: ("a", "i")
 [2016-12-10T15:08:17 Debug]    received new command: ("Test6") and options: ("i")